 The background to this study demonstrates or reinforces the idea that, in order to mitigate child abuse, it is essential to intervene in a variety of variables since the causes of child abuse are not only due to the dyadic mother-child relationship but also to individual, family and social conditions, in other words, the context in which this relationship is built (WHO, 2009).
-Respectively, they can be considered the violent childhood experiences and the suffering of mental disorders of the mother, the care of several children and the low social support and conditions for the mother (Kotch et al., 1999; Firk et al., 2018; García-Panal et al., 2016; Aguiar et al., 2015; Salinas-Quiroz & Posada, 2015; Pulido et al., 2013).
+Respectively, they can be considered the violent childhood experiences and the suffering of mental disorders of the mother, the care of several children and the low social support and conditions of poverty that in itself is related to another diversity of unfavorable conditions for the mother (Kotch et al., 1999; Firk et al., 2018; García-Panal et al., 2016; Aguiar et al., 2015; Salinas-Quiroz & Posada, 2015; Pulido et al., 2013).
 Conditions that may involve stress and that undoubtedly influence the exercise of motherhood as they become risk factors associated with abusive behavior towards children (de Wolff & Van Ijzendoorn, 1997; de Falco et al., 2014).

-In this sense, this systematic review identified a predominance of studies aimed at intervening in the conditions defined in this study as "other risk factors", including work-family conflict, exposure to violence, traumatic experiences, poverty and the relationship of these with negligence. maternal situations or responses.
+In this sense, this systematic review identified a predominance of studies aimed at intervening in the conditions defined in this study as "other risk factors", including workfamily conflict, exposure to violence, traumatic experiences, poverty and the relationship of these with negligence. maternal situations or responses.
 The results show improvements in maternal sensitivity, maternal competencies, dyadic emotional regulation, integration with the broader social context by the mother, attachment bonds, social competencies, mental development and expressive language of the child.
 However, despite the intervention, hostile maternal behavior and experiences of dissatisfaction in the mother-infant relationship persisted suggesting the risk of relapse into negative parental behavior.